hancyran/LiDAR-Diffusion/README.md

 ## News

+- [**Apr 14, 2024**] Pretrained autoencoders and LiDMs for different tasks are released!
-- [**Apr 5, 2024**] Most code and a detailed study of our autoencoder design along with the pretrained models is released!
+- [**Apr 5, 2024**] Our codebase and a detailed study of our autoencoder design along with the pretrained models is released!